W-David-Porter/acim/src/text/3-the-innocent-perception/i-atonement-without-sacrifice/index.md

 ::: details Expanded
 Innocence is incapable of sacrificing anything, because the innocent mind has everything and strives only to protect its [the-innocent-mind’s] wholeness.
 ²It [the innocent mind] cannot project.
-³It [the innocent mind] can only honour other minds, because honour is the natural greeting of the truly loved to others who are like them [the truly loved].
+³It [the innocent mind] can only honor other minds, because honor is the natural greeting of the truly loved to others who are like them [the truly loved].
 ⁴The lamb “takes away the sins of the world” in the sense that the state of innocence, or grace, is one in which [state] the meaning of the Atonement is perfectly apparent.
 ⁵The Atonement is entirely unambiguous.
 ⁶It [the Atonement] is perfectly clear because it [the Atonement] exists in light.